|

 masses also provided an entrance into Peru for the first time of

-protestant Bible societies and translators, stimulating a new era of religion and social change.
+protestant Bible societies and translators, stimulating a new era of

 Now, mainline Protestant churches such as the Anglican, Presbyterian,